 Types of Licenses

-HARVEST RECORD (DEER & TURKEY) is required for any person who hunts deer or turkey, regardless of age.
+Harvest Record is required for any person who hunts alligator, bear, deer or turkey, regardless of age.
 The Harvest Record is only valid for a single year and may be obtained on or after March 1 for the upcoming season.
-The free Harvest Record is available at gooutdoorsgeorgia.com, from any retail license agent, or by calling 1-800-366-2661.
+Harvest must be recorded before moving the animal from the site of the kill, and reported online or by telephone within 24 hours.

-ALLIGATOR HARVEST PERMIT is required to harvest an alligator (permittee must also be selected through the alligator quota hunt process).
-All persons accompanying or assisting an alligator permit holder will need a valid hunting license.
-A free permit is available for Lifetime Sportsman’s License, Disability Sportsman’s License, Disability Hunting License, Honorary License, and Optional Youth Sportman’s License holders selected for an Alligator Quota hunt.
+Alligator Harvest Permit is required to harvest an alligator (permittee must also be selected through the alligator quota hunt process).
+All persons accompanying or assisting an alligator permit holder need a valid hunting license.
+A free permit is available for Lifetime Sportsman’s License, Disability Sportsman’s License, Disability Hunting License, Honorary License, and Resident Optional Youth Sportsman’s License holders selected for an Alligator Quota Hunt.

-Big game license is required, in addition to a valid Hunting License, for hunting deer, turkey, or bear.
-The Big Game License is not required by resident hunters hunting one’s own land or land owned by immediate family (blood or dependent relationship) residing in the same household, resident persons under the age of 16, or residents who possess an Honorary, Sportsman’s, or Lifetime Sportsman’s License.
+Big Game License is required, in addition to a valid Hunting License, for hunting bear, deer, or turkey.
+The Big Game License is not required by resident hunters hunting one’s own land or land owned by immediate family (blood or dependent relationship) residing in the same household, resident or nonresident persons under the age of 16, or anyone who possesses an Honorary, Sportsman’s, or Lifetime Sportsman’s License.
 A Harvest Record is also required to hunt bear, deer or turkey.

-GEORGIA MIGRATORY BIRD STAMP is required for any person who hunts migratory birds (doves, ducks, geese, woodcock, snipe, coots, rails, or gallinules) and is required by age to have a hunting license to hunt.
-The Free Georgia Migratory Bird Stamp is available for all resident Landowners hunting their own land and any hunters with a valid Sportsman’s License, Optional Youth Sportsman’s License, Disability Sportsman’s License, Disability Hunting License, Honorary License or Lifetime Sportsman’s License.
+GA Waterfowl & Migratory Bird License is required for any person who hunts migratory birds (doves, ducks, geese, woodcock, snipe, coots, rails, or gallinules) and is required by age to have a hunting license to hunt.
+A free GA Waterfowl & Migratory Bird License is available for all resident Landowners hunting their own land and hunters with a valid Sportsman’s License, Youth Sportsman’s License, Disability Sportsman’s License, Disability Hunting License, Honorary License or Lifetime Sportsman’s License.

 Sportsman’s License includes Hunting, Big Game, Fishing and Trout Licenses.
 Duck hunters must obtain a Federal Duck Stamp.
-Migratory Bird hunters must obtain a Free Georgia Migratory Bird Stamp.
+Migratory Bird hunters must obtain a Free GA Waterfowl & Migratory Bird License.
 Saltwater anglers must obtain a Free SIP license.
-Deer and turkey hunters must obtain a Free Harvest Record.
+Alligator, bear, deer and turkey hunters must obtain a Free Harvest Record.